leobudima/elogii-blog/content/4pl-complete-guide.md

 type = "post"

 +++
-In this guide, you’ll find out what fourth party logistics (4PL) is, how it’s different from 3PL and 5PL, and its benefits for your business.

-This is a complete guide to fourth party logistics.
+This is a complete guide to fourth-party logistics.

 In this new guide, we’ll explain: